efreethy/technical-docs/user-registration.md

     * If each team has a designated employee with a similar role, we have a total of N*(N-1) additional accounts by season end.
 * A user must understand they have N representations in the enterprise client, even if the email is exactly the same, which can lead to confusion.

 There is additional confusion for enterprise users who are members of multiple subsidiary orgs.
-For example, a member of Kroenke Rams, Kroenke Avalanche, Kroenke Arsenal, and Dallas Cowboys would need to maintain a username / password for each sub-org, in addition to any external orgs.
+For example, a member of [customer] [team], [customer] [team], [customer] Arsenal, and Dallas Cowboys would need to maintain a username / password for each sub-org, in addition to any external orgs.
 The continual process of establishing unique credentials for subsidiary orgs could be abrasive.

 ## **Solution**

-* Brand Rival as the singular identity provider for the enterprise client.
-From both the individual and organization perspective, Rival is a candidate identity provider.
+* Brand [company] as the singular identity provider for the enterprise client.
+From both the individual and organization perspective, [company] is a candidate identity provider.
 * Establish a single “enterprise user account” for enterprise users who share identity—i.e., they are the same person.
 * Communicate to enterprise users that password registration is a one time process.
 Their credentials can be used to authenticate into the enterprise client for a specific organization, provided the organization has added them as a user from their enterprise client.